Frequently Asked Questions

 In the first instance you should give your new employer the opportunity to remedy the situation.
 However, if that fails you should seek help from your trade union.
 Ultimately the NHS contracting organisation may need to take measures under the terms of the contract to enforce the code.

-4. Is my new employer allowed to offer me an alternative set of terms and conditions?
+4. Is my new employer allowed to offer me an alternative set of terms and conditions of service?

-An employer may seek to offer you new terms and conditions, though you should have a free choice on whether to accept or reject the new terms and conditions.
+An employer may seek to offer you new terms and conditions of service, and generally given the protections of TUPE, you should have a free choice on whether to accept or reject these.
 In some cases, your trade union may be involved in negotiating a new contract.
 In such cases your trade union should consult you about any proposed change.
-If you accept changes these are likely to be irreversible so you may wish to seek advice before deciding.
+If you accept changes these are likely to be irreversible, so you may wish to seek advice before deciding.

 5. What are the Six Principles of Good Employment Practice?